benknight/hue-alfred-workflow/README.md

 <img src=/screenshots/group.png width=577 alt="Control rooms">

+_Note: `groups:0` as seen above is autocompleted by the workflow after selecting room name, or in this case "All lights".
+Group '0' always refers to all lights.
+Each room name is associated with a specific group ID on the bridge.
+Remember this ID if you wish to create hotkeys for rooms (see below)._

 ### Color Harmonies

 Use color wheel relationships such as analogous, complementary, triad, etc. to set room colors: